mrseanryan/chocolate-bars/README.md

 # :chocolate_bar: chocolate-bars readme

 Present histograms (bars!) of images in a directory, including extras such as exif data from the camera.
+Star and move favorite images.

-Electron based app which runs on node.js.
+Electron based app - so, it runs on node.js.

 ## status - stable